trombik/INA219C/README.md

 * path to USB serial device file exists and is correct (`CONFIG_ESPTOOLPY_PORT` in `sdkconfig`)
+* the USB serial device has read and write permissions for the current unix user
 * Serial baud rate is correct (115200 baud by default, or `CONFIG_MONITOR_BAUD_115200B=y` in `sdkconfig`)